 In Brazil, we provide well intervention services with the Siem Helix 1 and Siem Helix 2 vessels under long-term charter from Siem Offshore AS ("Siem").
-The Siem Helix 1, which commenced operations in April 2017, completed its four-year contract with Petróleo Brasileiro S.A. ("Petrobras") in 2021 and worked on short-term accommodations and ROV projects prior to commencing a long-term P&A project for Trident Energy do Brasil Ltda. ("Trident") starting December 2022.
-The Siem Helix 2 commenced operations for Petrobras in December 2017 and is under contract through at least December 2024.
+The Siem Helix 1 commenced operations in April 2017 and is currently working on a long-term P&A project for Trident Energy do Brasil Ltda. ("Trident Energy") through November 2025.
+The Siem Helix 2 commenced operations in December 2017 and is under contract with Petrobras through at least December 2024.

-In the North Sea, the Well Enhancer has performed well intervention, abandonment and coiled tubing services since it joined our fleet in 2009.
-The Seawell has provided well intervention and abandonment services since 1987, and the vessel underwent major capital upgrades in 2015 to extend its estimated useful economic life by approximately 15 years.
+In the North Sea, the Well Enhancer has performed well intervention, abandonment and CT services since it joined our fleet in 2009.
+The Seawell has provided well intervention and abandonment services since 1987.
+The vessel underwent major capital upgrades in 2015 to extend its estimated useful economic life by approximately 15 years.

-The Q7000, a semi-submersible well intervention vessel built to U.K. North Sea standards and capable of working globally, commenced operations in January 2020 performing various integrated well intervention operations offshore Nigeria.
-The Nigeria campaign completed in 2022 and the vessel is currently mobilizing for decommissioning campaigns in Asia Pacific and Brazil.
+The Q7000 semi-submersible well intervention vessel commenced operations in January 2020 performing various integrated well intervention operations offshore Nigeria and is currently performing decommissioning campaigns in the Asia Pacific region.